betabeta123/causal_il/README.md

 IL_model、IL1、IL2：Imitation learning models.

-data：Datasets used in the experiments.
+data：Datasets used in the experiments, with data_process66.csv being the primary dataset in the study, namely the lane_change dataset.

 causal_discovery：Data Mining Algorithm Package.